 The speed of Lightroom – or the lack thereof – is one of the most popular topics among photographers.
-You may have asked questions such as “why is Lightroom so painfully slow?” and “how do I speed up Lightroom?” or “how do I make Lightroom run faster?”
+You may have asked questions such as “why is Lightroom so painfully slow?”.
+“How do I speed up Lightroom?”.
+“How do I make Lightroom run faster?”.
+That’s why we’re running this series of blogs looking at how to optimize Lightroom performance.

 Simply saying, “Lightroom is slow” doesn’t help, because different areas of the program benefit from different optimizations.
 For example, if you’re finding it slow in the Develop module, rendering 1:1 previews won’t help.
 To fine-tune performance, you need to understand what Lightroom’s doing under the hood.